bnjbvr/typed-objects-explainer/core.md

 from the array buffer and returns that.
 Therefore, `toPoint.x` yields the value `3`, not a pointer into the buffer.

+Accessing a field containing a type reference returns a normal pointer, just as for fields of type `object` or `any`.

 The rules for accessing named and indexed properties of a struct are the same.
 If for example you have an instance `array` of a `uint8` indexed struct type like `new StructType(uint8, 32)`, then `array[0]` will yield a number.
 If you